Improve Your Relationship With Food For Better Eating Habits2025-11-29T18:25:53+00:00

 Planning

-Improve your relationship with food for better eating habitsPlanning your food in advance is an important aspect of mindful eating, as it can help you to be prepared in advance and provide you with some clarity and structure for making healthier food choices rather than more spontaneous, less healthy food choices you may regret or not particularly enjoy, such as when you’re very hungry in a restaurant and making a quick choice from the menu.
+Some people find planning and organisation a lot easier than others, but we can all find ways to be prepared in advance of upcoming meals and snacks.
+Setting intentions in advance is an important aspect of mindful eating, as it can help you to feel more in charge of your next meal, providing you with some clarity and structure for making healthier food choices rather than more spontaneous, less healthy food choices you might regret or not particularly enjoy.
 Thinking about what you’re going to eat beforehand can help you to prepare for temptations as they arise- if you know in advance roughly what you plan to eat and plan to avoid, you’ll be in a stronger position to make better food choices.
-Setting intentions in advance can be really helpful.
+Thinking ahead can really help to cultivate intentional, rather than impulsive, eating.

 Get curious about your eating.
 If you’re aware of how and why you eat, you’ll have a much better chance of making positive, sustainable changes.
 As well as building self-awareness, your foundation stone has to be self-compassion, especially if you have a strong inner critic.
 Self-compassion is easier to adopt when you have better understanding of yourself- feeling guilty or beating yourself up only holds you back, so embrace your new journey with compassionate curiosity and hope.